I got into this work because OCD is routinely misunderstood.

 I stayed in it because too many people with OCD feel unseen and unheard.

-My clinical focus on OCD began during my Clinical Doctorate training at Deakin University, when I completed a placement at The Melbourne Clinic's OCD Inpatient Programme — a specialised residential OCD programme in Australia.
-What I found there shaped everything that came after.
+My clinical focus on OCD began during my Clinical Doctorate training at Deakin University, when I completed a placement at The Melbourne Clinic's OCD Inpatient Programme.

 • Doctor of Clinical Psychology — Deakin University